rossmoody/Assembl/README.md

 - Grid, resize, and rearrange all windows on a screen automatically with one keyboard shorcut
 - Maximize window sizes on the screen using all available screen real estate
-- Works with multiple monitors
-- Gather and organize windows from all monitors _(Coming soon)_
+- Gather and organize visible windows from multiple monitors _(Coming soon)_

-## Download

-### Download Assembl for macOS
+## Download Assembl

-Requires macOS 12 or later.
+[Download Assembl for macOS](https://github.com/rossmoody/Assembl/releases).
+Requires macOS v12.0 or later.

 ## FAQ